shreyakmukherjee/attn-gcn-spp-uav/README.md

-<h1 > 🌿 Attention-Enhanced GCN with SPP for
+<h1 align="center">🌿 Attention-Enhanced GCN with SPP for UAV-Captured Plant Imagery</h1>
- UAV-Captured Plant Imagery </h1>

 In precision agriculture, early and accurate detection of crop diseases is vital for increasing yield and minimizing losses.
 Traditional deep learning models such as CNNs often overlook spatial and topological relationships in plant structures, especially in high-resolution UAV-captured images.